Vilzku/CT70A9110-Back-End/README.md

 Meme Gallery is an application that users can upload pictures (memes) and then view randomly selected memes that others have uploaded.
 The back-end is done with NodeJS and Express, while the front-end is handled with React.
 Front-end communicates with the back-end via REST api.
 All data is saved in a MongoDB Atlas cluster and uploaded image files are stored locally.

 The main objective of this project was to create a functional back-end and therefore the front-end is not fully finalized and even has some (critical) bugs.
 Due to time limitations I am not able to fix these problems, but otherwise I would.
+There are a few main features I wan't to point out: The connection between the client and server is made secure by token authentication.
+Whenever a user logins on the page, he or she is given token that matches the entry inside the database.
+Most of the actions the server handles require the user to provide a token that is checked from the database.
+Each token is valid for 1 hour.
+Another security feature is encrypting passwords with salt and nothing is never saved in a plain text.

 ## How to run

-When running the project first time both back-end and front-end need to get node packages installed.
+When running the project first time **both back-end and front-end** modules need to get node packages installed.
 This can be done by executing the following command in the respective directories.
 ```
 npm install
 ```